How did you come up with the name “Kaleidoscope Sharing?”

 Isn’t that another possible whammy for potential clients who may not take you seriously because of your childlike nature?

 Absolutely, yes!
-The coping skill is a favorite frequented in blog stream themes, but for the intro maintaining a childlike perspective reminds of the days when all dreams could become reality.
+The regression-technique coping skill is a favorite that reminds of the days when all dreams could become reality.
 I believe they still can!
 Shifting the kaleidoscope when sharing thoughts as Leann Rimes sings, “We can do the impossible…we won’t stop ‘cause we’ve got to make a difference in this life with one voice, one heart, two hands, we can.”

 “And…” I hope at least one person is curious enough to explore past their perspectives and delve into my multifaceted capabilities available to help them excel.